Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Subscription status checks now distinguish between actual subscription expiry and transient network issues.
 - Network or connectivity errors during background checks no longer log users out or show the "Your subscription has ended" modal; they are logged and the user session is preserved.

-### CI Linting Configuration
+### Linting Configuration

-- The Netlify deploy workflow (`.github/workflows/deploy-to-netlify.yml`) runs ESLint in CI with `import/order` disabled, so import ordering does not block deployments while other rules still run with `--max-warnings=0`.
+- ESLint `import/order` rule is disabled project-wide (`.eslintrc.json`) to prevent import ordering from blocking builds and deployments while other rules still enforce code quality with `--max-warnings=0`.

 ### State Persistence